-- The role the deceased person had within school - How well known they were in the local community

-- Circumstances surrounding the death, particularly suicide or violent deaths The experience of working with many schools affected by death is that adults and students benefit from being kept informed.
-Rumours and gossip can be very damaging and can even lead to both young and old developing the attitude that the death is not a topic to talk about.
+- The role the deceased person had within school - How well known they were in the local community - Circumstances surrounding the death, particularly suicide or violent deaths The experience of working with many schools affected by death is that adults and students benefit from being kept informed.
+Rumour and gossip can be very damaging and can even lead to both young and old developing the attitude that the death is not a topic to talk about.
 Students have a healthy curiosity, and if they are not informed of the circumstances or feel they are unable to ask questions, their normal grief process can be obstructed.
-The following guidelines may help when informing staff and governors: - Where possible, discussion should take place with the bereaved family and their wishes considered before any decisions are made as to how / what to tell the staff and wider school community. - It is important to consider any cultural or religious implications and seek advice if necessary. - ALL staff (including support staff such as lunch time supervisors, PE coaches) should be informed as soon as possible using your normal method of communication, e.g. a whole school staff meeting or team meeting, ensure this includes part time staff and measures are taken to inform absent staff. - Give a factual explanation of how the death occurred and if applicable the circumstances of what happened leading up to the death. - Ensure Senior Leadership team are prepared for reactions to this news including visibly upset and feelings of anger/guilt.
+The following guidelines may help when informing staff and governors: - Where possible, discussion should take place with the bereaved family and their wishes taken into account before any decisions are made as to how / what to tell the staff and wider school community. - It is important to consider any cultural or religious implications and seek advice if necessary. - ALL staff (including support staff such as lunch time supervisors, PE coaches...) should be informed as soon as possible using your normal method of communication, e.g. a whole school staff meeting or team meeting, ensure this includes part time staff and measures are taken to inform absent staff. - Give a factual explanation of how the death occurred and if applicable the circumstances of what happened leading up to the death. - Ensure Senior Leadership team are prepared for reactions to this news including visible upset and feelings of anger/guilt.
 People may connect the incident to their own personal experience of bereavement, so feelings about past bereavements may need to be discussed.
-This is perfectly natural. - Ensure a member of Senior Leadership is available to members of staff, parents, or children if they are finding the situation particularly hard.
-Seek the advice of external support as appropriate. - Be prepared to arrange supply cover if necessary. - Establish one person as a point of contact for the family to ensure free flow of accurate information to and from the school. - Bereavement support or counselling should be available to all as necessary (requesting external bereavement support if needed Bereavement Care, Winston's Wish, Cruse, Compassionate Friends, and the Educational Psychology Service, if psychological de-briefing is thought necessary). - Arrange staff/student condolences with collaborative agreement if felt appropriate. - Agree a set time for teachers to inform their class what has happened, how this is to be done and EXACTLY what is going to be said.
-Identify any absent pupils. - Be prepared to follow this up with a special assembly, memorial service, or memorial tree/garden. - Arrange for the Wellbeing Team or Senior Leadership Team to be on hand at the end of the working day for staff to de-brief and reflect upon the day's events and to agree upon any further action or support that may need to be put in place.
-Staff who will be alone that night could be identified, and arrangements made for colleagues to contact them by phone if necessary. - Speed and chaos may be a major factor on a day when a critical incident has happened meaning that constant referring to plans and lists is not possible.
+This is perfectly natural. - Ensure a member of Senior Leadership is available to members of staff, parents or children if they are finding the situation particularly hard.
+Seek the advice of external support as appropriate (Appendix 7). - Be prepared to arrange supply cover if necessary. - Establish one person as a point of contact for the family to ensure free flow of accurate information to and from the school.

+- Bereavement support or counselling should be available to all as necessary (requesting external bereavement support if needed Simon Says, Winston's Wish, Cruse, Compassionate Friends and the Educational Psychology Service, if psychological de-briefing is thought necessary). - Arrange staff/pupil condolences with collaborative agreement if felt appropriate. - Agree a set time for teachers to inform their class what has happened, how this is to be done and EXACTLY what is going to be said.
+Identify any absent pupils. - Be prepared to follow this up with a special assembly, memorial service or memorial tree/garden... - Arrange for the Wellbeing Team or Senior Leadership Team to be on hand at the end of the working day for staff to de-brief and reflect upon the day's events and to agree upon any further action or support that may need to be put in place.
+Staff who will be alone that night could be identified and arrangements made for colleagues to contact them by phone if necessary. - Speed and chaos may be a major factor on a day when a critical incident has happened meaning that constant referring to plans and lists is not possible.
 DON'T WORRY!
 Be confident enough to go with your gut instinct.
 Remember that keeping people as informed as possible is always helpful.
+Useful documents in case of a critical incident are the Critical Incident Policy and Critical Incident Procedures which can be found within the staff SharePoint area.